 The Great Exhibition (1971 - 2016)

-Exhibition treats you to a unique artistic vision, with over fifty pictures selected by Gilbert & George.
+The exhibition presents you as a unique artistic vision, with over fifty images selected by Gilbert & George.

-As the most iconic double of the art world, dressed in near-matching and impeccably well-pressed suits, Gilbert & George have resided in the same London East End neighborhood since the 1960s.
-Fearless and straight to the point, their art has the power to unsettle the viewer.
+As the two most iconic in the art world, dressed in near-coordinated and perfectly ironed suits, Gilbert & George have been residing in the same East End neighborhood of London since the 1960s.
+Fearless and direct, their art has the power to upset the viewer.

 GILBERT & GEORGE - AN INDIVISIBLE ARTISTIC ENTITY

-Ever since they met at Saint Martin’s School of Art, Gilbert (born in the Dolomites, Italy, in 1943) and George (born in Devon, UK, in 1942) have walked their own path.
+Since they met at Saint Martin's School of Art, Gilbert (born in the Dolomites, Italy, in 1943) and George (born in Devon, UK, in 1942) have followed their own path.
 Being both subjects and objects of their art, they are indisputably an indivisible artistic entity and have dedicated their life to art.
-By committing themselves to a discipline as rigorous as it is creative, keeping their life at their home and East End studio to simple classless routines, they have made room for total creative madness.
+By engaging in a discipline as rigorous as it is creative, keeping their life at home and in the East End studio in simple classroom routines, they have given way to total creative madness.

-From floor to ceiling the exhibition space is filled with pictures that are at once thrilling and frightening, grotesque and austere, surreal and symbolic.
-The pictures almost always portray the artists themselves, often gazing directly at the viewer.
-Sex, money, race, and religion are among subjects of their art, which succeeds in combining happiness and sadness.
+From floor to ceiling, the exhibition space is filled with images that are both exciting and frightening, grotesque and austere, surreal and symbolic.
+The images almost always portray the artists themselves, often staring directly at the viewer.
+Sex, money, race and religion are among the subjects of their art, which manages to combine happiness and sadness.

-Punk rockers and hipsters, Morris dance and bombs, autumn leaves and classifieds of all kinds – Gilbert & George probe the world around us with piercing eyes.
-“The Great Exhibition
+Punk rocker and hipster, Morris dance and bombs, autumn leaves and announcements of all kinds: Gilbert and George probe the world around us with piercing eyes.
+"The Great Exhibition"

-” is as democratic, generous and extravagant as its creators.
-Gilbert & George proclaim “art for all”.
+is democratic, generous and extravagant like its creators.
+Gilbert & George proclaim "art for all".

 Curators: Hans Ulrich Obrist and Daniel Birnbaum